hwait/prompts/commands/implement.md

 ```
 # Prepare subtask
 ```
 In scope of CRI-47 prepare to implement CRI-48.
 Read both tasks, not only descriptions but also comments.
 Mark Linear MCP issue CRI-48 as `In progress`.
 Create a new feature branch named as it suggested by Linear, then make git branch.
-Once you've done that, make detailed operation plan with step-by-step TODO guide how to implement feature
+Once you've done that, make detailed operation plan with step-by-step TODO guide how to implement feature.
+Save that plan as a comment to CRI-48 task.
 ```

 # Implement